SunStarSys/www/content/CMS/technology.md

 - Website source trees aren't quite like software source trees, in terms of how you alter and manage them.
 It's more aligned with devops / `trunk-based development` than it is with `gitflow`.

 - If you need to distribute and deal with resulting build trees using version control, you will not like git at large scale.
-Especially when integrating binary artifacts, built using this system or using a third party builder that you just provide those build results to our repositories.
+Especially when integrating binary artifacts, built using this system or using a third party builder that you use locally to just uplaod those build results directly to our target repositories.

 - Subversion lets you do partial/sparse checkouts of `HEAD`; with Git it's the entire branch (which includes history) or nothing.